Acceptance - the Lie of Easy Believism. 'PTAD' - Part III

 - One thing the real believer will not hear too often from the preaching or teaching predominant today, is that we need to stop accepting or being so tolerant of another's questionable doctrines for the sake of civility.
 We can question or confront and still be civil though it is kind of a lost art.

 - Another very disturbing trend is the communist-like authoritarianism that seems to be so prevalent in the leadership of so many churches I have been apart of and have witnessed first hand.
-We are to accept the dictates of the "pastoral" staff as if they were the Word of God.
+We are to accept the dictates of the pastoral staff as if they were the Word of God.
 We are to accept without question, very much like as George Orwell so eloquently put it in Animal Farm, we are all equal, some are just more equal than others.
 This leaves the majority of the congregation very few alternatives: 1) say nothing and live with it, 2) stand up and be quietly asked to leave so as not to cause undo unrest among the other believers or 3) just leave.
-I have done all three: 1) it has been a long time since I have opted to say nothing, 2) twice I have been asked to leave and 3) and I am very close to a # 3) as I write this article.
+I have done all three: 1) it has been a long time since I have opted to say nothing, 2) twice I have been asked to leave and 3) I am currently the product of having left as I write this article.

 Jude 24-25 - "Now unto Him who able to keep you from falling and to present you faultless before the presence of His glory with exceed JOY, to the only wise God our Savior, be glory and majesty, dominion and power, both now and ever.
 Amen."